 Store this soup in the refrigerator in an airtight container for up to 4 days.
 Reheat in a pot stovetop or in the microwave oven.

-If you have a lot of leftovers, you can freeze them in individual portions in this awesome Souper Cubes container.
+If you have a lot of leftovers, you can freeze them in individual portions in this excellent Souper Cubes container.
+They are pictured above.
 This truly is my favorite product for freezing soup and stew leftovers.
 Once your soup is frozen, place the one-cup cubes in a freezer bag.

 More Easy Gluten Free Soup recipes: